pcrowley/PNA/README.md

    - `pna_alert.c` is code to send messages to a user-space process when a real-time monitor detects anomalous behavior
    - `pna_config.c` handles run-time configuration parameters
- - `service/pna` is the script to start and stop all the PNA software
+ - `pna-service` is the script to start and stop all the PNA software
  - `user/` has the user-space software
    - `user_monitor.c` interacts with the flow tables to export them to a log file